mgblue4422/medical_imaging_app/README.md

-#  Web-based DICOM/NIfTI Viewer using Flask + JavaScript
+#  Web-based DICOM/NIfTI Viewer using Flask

 This project is a web app to view raw DICOM (`.dcm`) and NIfTI (`.nii` / `.nii.gz`) medical images **directly in the browser**  converting them to PNG/JPEG.
 It uses a **Flask backend** to serve files and a **JavaScript frontend** to render the images.